Impeachment trial: Ban Trump from office or prepare for violence, Democrats say | DW | 11.02.2021

 Democrats wrapped up their arguments in the impeachment trial of former President Donald Trump on Thursday, emphasizing that Trump's words and actions incited a violent mob that stormed the US Capitol on January 6.

-Impeachment managers used their final eight hours of argumentation to make the case that Trump did nothing to stop the attack, and argued that the Senate needs to convict Trump to keep him from ever holding office again.
+Impeachment managers, the name for the prosecutors in the trial, used their final eight hours to present the case that Trump did nothing to stop the attack, and argued that the Senate needs to convict Trump to keep him from ever holding office again.

 "This pro-Trump insurrection did not spring out of thin air," said head Democratic impeachment manager Jaimie Raskin.
-"This was not the first time Donald Trump had inflamed and incited a mob," he said.
+"This was not the first time Donald Trump had inflamed and incited a mob."

-Raskin asked lawmakers in the Senate whether they "believed" that Trump would stop "inciting violence" to get his way if he was ever allowed back in the White House.
+Raskin asked senators whether they "believed" that Trump would stop "inciting violence" to get his way if he were re-elected as president.

 "Would you bet the future of your democracy on that?" he said.